adriaan-vd-graaf/genome_integration/README.md

 Per simulation run there are 3 files saved, the summary statistics of the exposure (A file that ends with `exposure_sumstats.txt`) and the outcome (A file that ends with `outcome_sumstats.txt`) , and the phenotype of the outcome (A file that ends with `outcome_pheno.txt`).
 resulting into a total of 30 files.
 The file names contain the parameters of the simulation themselves.
+These files are formatted so that `MRlink.py` accepts them.

 An explanation of the simulation parameters are:
 The parameters for the simulations are: